googlearchive/backbonefire/README.md

 ```

 ### save()
-In a model with the `firebase` property defined, calling `save` will set the
+In a model with the `url` property defined, calling `save` will set the
 contents of the model to the specified Firebase location.

 ``` js